dylan-lang/opendylan/documentation/library-reference/source/io/print.rst

      current column of the output stream (the default is zero).
-The *column* argument may be ignored entirely by some methods, and it may be ignored in some cases by methods that can better determine the stream’s current output column.
+The *column* argument may be ignored entirely by some methods, and it may be ignored in some cases by methods that can better determine the stream's current output column.

      The *body* keyword must be a function that can take one argument, and this argument is a stream.
 The *body* function should use the